ComposableFi/composable/frame/composable-traits/readme.md

 #### Composable-traits allow us to write simple interfaces to thirdparty pallet functions.

-In order to have a clean source code and avoid adding unnecessary frame Config traits additions(example: ```rust pub trait Config: frame_system::Config + thirdpartycrate::Config {  ```), composable-traits comes to the rescue.
+In order to have a clean source code and avoid adding unnecessary frame Config traits additions(example: `pub trait Config: frame_system::Config + thirdpartycrate::Config`), composable-traits comes to the rescue.
 Using traits we can easily import and use functions and logic from thirdparty frames without importing and configuring the thirdparty frame functions in lib.rs.